 - Information about programs that currently exist for FTD:

-- A chart to view the three testing programs
+- A chart to view the currently available testing programs

 FTD DISORDERS REGISTRY